Artificial Neural Networks generated by Low Discrepancy Sequences: Low Discrepancy Sequences to enumerate Network Graphs

 Low discrepancy sequences \cite{Nie:92,NetsSequences} may be considered the deterministic counterpart of pseudo-random number generators.
 Abandoning the simulation of independence, they generate points in the unit hypercube much more uniformly distributed than random numbers ever can be.
 Improving convergence speed, they have become the industry standard for generating light transport paths in computer graphics \cite{NutshellQMC,ScreenSpaceBlueNoise}.

-Reviewing classic concepts of parallel computation (see Sec.~\ref{Sec:Parallel}), taking advantage of the properties of low discrepancy sequences (see Sec.~\ref{Sec:LD}) results in an algorithm to enumerate the graph of an artificial neural network (see Sec.~\ref{Sec:QRN}) that is perfectly suits an implementation in massively parallel hardware (see Sec.~\ref{Sec:CollisionFree}).
+Reviewing classic concepts of parallel computation (see Sect.~\ref{Sec:Parallel}), taking advantage of the properties of low discrepancy sequences (see Sect.~\ref{Sec:LD}) yields an algorithm to enumerate the graph of an artificial neural network (see Sect.~\ref{Sec:QRN}) that perfectly suits an implementation in massively parallel hardware (see Sect.~\ref{Sec:CollisionFree}).